Join us for the 2020 NHC Summer Institute! Registration is open!

-The NHC’s flagship program, the week-long Summer Institute, August 4-10 in Rindge, New Hampshire, is a unique opportunity for serious study, moving prayer, spirited conversation, late-night jam sessions, singing, dancing, swimming, meditation, and hiking – all in the company of more than 300 people from a wide range of backgrounds.
+The NHC’s flagship program, the week-long Summer Institute (2020), will be held July 27-August 2 at the University of Hartford.
+This is a unique opportunity for serious study, moving prayer, spirited conversation, late-night jam sessions, singing, dancing, meditation – all in the company of more than 300 people from a wide range of backgrounds.
 Each year, participants leave the Institute reinvigorated and excited to return to their home communities to share new ideas, skills, and experiences.

 At the Summer Institute, every teacher is a student and every student is a teacher.
 People who are usually called “rabbi” or “professor” throughout the year go by their first names here.
 And people who rarely take active leadership roles in their communities discover that they, too, can teach and contribute to the community.

 One of the NHC Summer Institute’s greatest strengths is the diversity of its participants.
 We are musicians, doctors, students, furniture makers, retirees, Jewish professionals, homemakers, teachers, activists, and just about everything else:

 Intergenerational: At Summer Institute, participant ages have ranged from a month and a half old to over 80 years.
 Children between 6 months and 12 years old can spend the week at Kids Camp.
 Participants from all age groups shared meals, stories, teachings, songs, and talents all week long.

 Pluralistic and Inclusive: The NHC Summer Institute includes people committed to various forms of traditional and non-traditional Jewish practice, Jews from birth, Jews by choice, Jews with multiple religious heritages, non-Jews, and people exploring Judaism.